NeoGeographyToolkit/StereoPipeline/docs/examples.rst

       --entry-point 5 run_bathy/run
     point2dem run_bathy/run-PC.tif -o run_bathy/run-nobathy

-Noe that we started by renaming the bathy DEM.
+Note that we started by renaming the bathy DEM.
 The result of these commands will be ``run_bathy/run-nobathy-DEM.tif``.
 The differencing and colorizing is done as::